 If you suspect dengue fever, seek medical attention promptly.
 Early diagnosis and management can prevent complications.
 Key signs include high fever (40°C/104°F) with severe headache, pain behind the eyes, and muscle and joint pain.
 Nausea, vomiting, swollen glands, or rash also require attention.
 Severe abdominal discomfort and continuous vomiting warrant a doctor's visit.
 Cold or clammy skin, along with fatigue or restlessness, should not be ignored.

-If you recently traveled to a dengue-endemic area, inform your doctor if you develop flu-like symptoms.
-This information helps in accurate diagnosis.
+If you recently travelled to a dengue-endemic area, inform your doctor if you develop flu-like symptoms.
+This information helps in an accurate diagnosis.
 In severe cases, immediate medical care is essential.
 Seek help for severe abdominal discomfort, vomiting, rapid breathing, bleeding, or mental status changes.
 Prompt treatment can be life-saving.

 ...View more